Nicolás Uriarte

-Nicolás Uriarte (born 21 March 1990) is an Argentine volleyball player.
-He was a member of the Argentina national team, and participant at the Olympic Games London 2012.
+Nicolás Uriarte (born 21 March 1990) is an Argentine professional volleyball player.
+He was a member of the Argentina national team and a participant at the Olympic Games London 2012.
 At the professional club level, he plays for Sada Cruzeiro.

 Personal life

 Uriarte was born in Buenos Aires.
 His father, Jon Uriarte, is a former volleyball player, bronze medallist at the Olympic Games (Seoul 1988), and a previous head coach of the Australia men's national volleyball team.

 Career

-Clubs
+Club

 In 2013, he signed a contract with PGE Skra Bełchatów and won the Polish Champion title in 2014.
 On 8 October 2014, his team won the Polish SuperCup.
 In February 2015, he signed a next two–year contract with Skra until 2017.
 On 7 February 2016, he won the Polish Cup after beating ZAKSA in the final.